 The ways in which the research impact is judged overlooks many of the people who are vital to the success of research.

 The hidden REF is challenging preconceptions about which roles are important in research – and this is no small task.
 Fortunately, there are many ways in which you can help.
-You can raise recognition of the hidden REF at your organisation and on social media.
-You can contribute to the campaign by volunteering to help or nominating yourself for a position on a panel.
-You can suggest a new submission category for outputs and you can, of course, submit an output.
+You can raise recognition of the hidden REF at your organisation and on social media and you can also volunteer to help.

 It’s only by recognising everyone who is vital to the conduct of research that we will create an environment in which to advance it.